thephpleague/plates/README.md

 ### Layouts

 The `layout()` method allows you to define a layout template that the current template will "implement".
 It can be placed anywhere in your template, but is probably best found near the top.
-This method works with folder namespacing as well.
+This method works with folders as well.

 Note: Your actual template will be rendered before the layout, which is quite helpful as you can assign variables (ie. `<? $this->title = 'User Profile' ?>`) that will be available when the layout is rendered.